-and postdoctoral researcher at the University of Münster, Germany.
-My research focuses on the social conditions and lived experiences of gender-diverse people — particularly within sports and healthcare — as well as the role of technology in situations of crises.
-I also serve on an interdisciplinary committee addressing the sensitive topic of medical treatment of children with congenital sex variations and founded the German-Japanese research collaboration “Resilient Healthcare in Times of Multiple Crisis” (RE-CARE), which is funded by the German Research Foundation (DFG).
-On my website, you’ll find more information about me, an overview of publications and talks and some details on ongoing research projects
+I am a sociologist and postdoc at the University of Münster.
+My research focuses on exploring the social conditions and lived experiences of gender-diverse people—especially in the areas of sport and healthcare—and the role of health technologies during crises such as pandemics.
+In this context, I founded the international research network “Resilient Healthcare in Times of Multiple Crises” (RE-CARE), which is funded by the German Research Foundation (DFG).
+On my website you can find further information about me and my research, a list of publications and talks, and details on research projects.

 Selected Publications